-At the Sustainable Consumption Institute (SCI) we are celebrating a decade of existence with the launch of a new research agenda that will deepen and extend our thinking about the urgent socio-technical and political challenges of our time.
+The Sustainable Consumption Institute (SCI) celebrated a decade of existence with the launch of a new research agenda that will deepen and extend our thinking about the urgent socio-technical and political challenges of our time.

 Founder and Director of social enterprise Open Kitchen MCR (formerly Real Junk Food Manchester).
 Areas of work include food waste, social inclusion, plastic free / waste reduction, and more general work around sustainability.